lch32111/ChanGameEngine/README.md

-While I was doing this project, I implemented these list:
+While I was doing this project, I implemented these things:

 **Graphics**